About UNDP in Kenya

 UNDP has a mandate to work with countries to address national development challenges.
 Through supporting the Government on implementation and developing national capacity, UNDP is contributing to its goal of building and sharing solutions to national needs and furthering the effort to achieve the Millennium Development Goals, to promote growth and reduce poverty.

 UNDP Kenya has a strong relationship with the Government of Kenya and is fully committed to further strengthening this partnership.
-The overall focus of UNDP in Kenya is to support the Government of Kenya to promote enhanced opportunities, empowerment, security (HIV/AIDS, natural and man-made disasters), sustainability and strategic outreach, all of which are detailed in the Country Programme Action Plan (CPAP) for the years 2009 to 2013 as outlined in the United Nations Development Assistance Framework (UNDAF) for Kenya.
+The overall focus of UNDP in Kenya is to support the Government of Kenya to promote enhanced opportunities, empowerment, security (HIV/AIDS, natural and man-made disasters), sustainability and strategic outreach, all of which are detailed in the Country Programme Document (CPD) for the years 2014 to 2018 as outlined in the United Nations Development Assistance Framework (UNDAF) for Kenya.

 What are our results?